Pegasus, Predator, Hermit Spyware – NSO and its clones

 Vulnerabilities and Exploits

-For those of us working in mobile endpoint security, the most interesting aspect of these reports is the hard evidence they provide of numerous vulnerabilities in mobile phone software which these actors have discovered and exploited.
+For those of us working in mobile endpoint security, the most interesting aspect of these reports is the hard evidence they provide of numerous successful exploits of vulnerabilities in mobile phone software.
 Unlike off-the-shelf malware, which works by tricking end-users into giving dangerous permissions (for example, allowing the app to overlay screens or intercept messages), advanced malware is impossible for end-users to detect and easily evades anti-virus software.
 It’s exactly this type of threat that mobile endpoint security solutions are designed to address, and the more we know about their operations, the better we can do our job.

-In June, Google reported the discovery of Hermit, spyware for Android and iOS developed by Italian company RCS labs.
+In June 2022, Google reported the discovery of Hermit spyware for Android and iOS developed by Italian company RCS Labs.
 Google identified victims in Italy and Kazakhstan.
 Researchers believe that the spyware was used to target anti-government protesters in the latter country.
 The iOS version exploited four n-day vulnerabilities and two zero-day vulnerabilities.
 All vulnerabilities have now been patched by Apple.
 Google was unable to provide a comprehensive analysis of the Android version of the spyware, which masquerades as a legitimate Samsung app.
-The initial download does not contain exploits but instead uses the ‘lower tech’ method of tricking users into granting permissions which it then abuses.
-The app has the ability to fetch and run remote modules, which, researchers speculate, may contain exploits.
+The initial download does not contain exploits but instead uses the ‘lower tech’ method of tricking users into granting permissions, which it then abuses.
+The app has the ability to fetch and run remote modules, which researchers speculate may contain exploits.

 What’s lurking in the shadows?

-The work of digital privacy organizations, NGO’s, security researchers and public oversight bodies give us important glimpses into the capabilities of mobile spyware, but we must acknowledge how much remains hidden.
-Most of what is publicly known relates to the use of commercial spyware by governments to political opponents.
+The work of digital privacy organizations, NGOs, security researchers, and public oversight bodies gives us important glimpses into the capabilities of mobile spyware, but we must acknowledge how much remains hidden.
+Most of what is publicly known relates to its use by governments to spy on political opponents.
 We know much less about spyware developed in-house by security agencies and almost nothing about its use by cybercriminals and hostile nation-states.
 However, what we have learned is worrying.
 We now know that multiple commercial spyware vendors have developed tools similar to Pegasus.
-From Google’s Threat Advisory Group, we learned that they are tracking over 30 vendors with ‘varying degrees of sophistication and public exposure’ selling commercial surveillance products.
+From Google’s Threat Advisory Group, we learned that they are tracking over 40 vendors selling commercial surveillance products.
 It would be foolhardy to assume that such tools are not also in the hands of nation-states and cybercriminals.
 Moreover, recent disclosures have confirmed that the surveillance-for-hire industry has moved beyond targeting politicians and dissidents and is being used for industrial espionage.
-Black Cube, one of the entities blocked by Meta, has customers across the medical, mining, minerals, and energy industries and targets organizations in the telecoms, high-tech, legal, financial, and real estate industries.
+Black Cube, one of the entities blocked by Meta, has customers across the medical, mining, minerals, and energy sectors and targets organizations in the telecoms, high-tech, legal, financial, and real estate industries.

-These revelations have confirmed the existence of multiple tools which have successfully exploited vulnerabilities in both iOS and Android to enable remote access to the full range of smartphone capabilities, including audio, messaging applications, and cameras.
-Russia’s invasion of Ukraine has returned the world to a geopolitics reminiscent of the cold war.
-Cyber weapons are increasingly being deployed against civilian targets to disrupt the smooth functioning of the economy and society as well as for financial gain.
-Your attackers have both the motivation and the capability to target your employee’s mobile devices.
+These revelations have confirmed the existence of multiple tools that have successfully exploited vulnerabilities in both iOS and Android to enable remote access to the full range of smartphone capabilities, including audio, messaging applications, and cameras.
+Russia’s invasion of Ukraine has returned the world to a geopolitics reminiscent of the Cold War.
+Cyber weapons are increasingly being deployed against civilian targets to disrupt the smooth functioning of the economy and society, as well as for financial gain.
+Your attackers have both the motivation and the capability to target your employees’ mobile devices.
 The threat posed to organizations by sophisticated spyware has never been more acute.
 Let vigilance be your watchword.